 Do you want to improve this?
 Communicate with people that align with your values.
 Tell people what they mean to you.
 If you love your buddy, tell them you love them.

-Which brings me to the next type of wealth.
+This brings me to the next type of wealth.

 We truly do not know when our time will run out, for you or for me.
 That’s why it’s so incredibly important to make the most of it.